telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 Excel places limitations on exported reports due to the format capabilities.
 The most significant are the following:

 * TextBoxes are rendered within one Excel cell.
-Font size, font face, decoration, font style and text/vertical align are the only formatting that is supported on individual text within an Excel cell.
+Font size, font face, decoration, font style, and text/vertical alignment are the only formatting that is supported on individual text within an Excel cell.
 * Telerik Reporting expressions are not converted to Excel formulas.
 TextBox values that are expressions are evaluated during report processing and the result is exported as content of Excel cell.
 * Excel does not support background images for individual cells, so Background images for report items (including Report) are ignored.
 * Excel native page headers and footers support a maximum of 255 characters including [Formatting and VBA Codes for Headers and Footers](https://learn.microsoft.com/en-us/previous-versions/office/developer/office-2007/bb225426(v=office.12)).
 The rendering extension truncates the string at 255 characters.
 * Excel does not support Watermarks.
 * Underlining justified text will only underline the words and not the spaces between them.
 * Table of contents is not supported.
-* The maximum length of Excel Worksheet name is 25 characters.
+* The maximum length of the Excel Worksheet name is 25 characters.
 Longer names would be trimmed.
 The limitation set by Microsoft Excel is 31 characters.
 Six (6) of them are preserved to secure the uniqueness of Worksheet names, for example when exporting a Report Book containing reports with the same Document Name.

 ### Excel 97-2003

 * Supported only in the `.NET Framework`.
 * Excel supports a palette of up to 56 colors.
 The first 56 unique colors used in the report are defined in a custom palette.
 If more than 56 colors are used in the report, the rendering extension matches the required color to one of the 56 colors already available in the palette.
-Excel’s color matching algorithm is used to match colors to ones already existing in the palette.
+Excel’s color-matching algorithm is used to match colors to ones already existing in the palette.
 * The maximum number of rows in a worksheet is limited to 65,536.
 If this is exceeded, the renderer displays an error message.
 * The maximum number of columns in a worksheet is limited to 256.
 If this is exceeded, the renderer displays an error message.
 * The maximum column width is limited to 255 characters or 1726.5 points.
 The renderer does not verify that the column width is less than the limit.
 * The maximum row height is 409 points.
 If the contents of the row cause the row height to increase beyond 409 points, the contents are split and added to the next row instead.
 * The maximum number of characters in a cell is limited to 32,767.
 If this is exceeded, the renderer displays an error message.
-* In FIPS enabled environments a report export in Excel 97-2003 format will fail.
+* In FIPS-enabled environments a report export in Excel 97-2003 format will fail.
 * When the result of an expression is not a number (i.e. double.NaN) or infinite value (i.e. double.PositiveInfinity or double.NegativeInfinity) then double.MaxValue or double.Min value will be written to the Excel cell.

 ### Excel 2007 and above